tableau/connector-plugin-sdk/docs/oauth.md

 ## Web Create flow

-For Web Create, the UI dialog would be same with Tableau Desktop with the difference that we are using the server OAuth Client configs.[abc](## Supported OAuth Capabilities)
+For Web Authoring, the UI dialog will be same as Tableau Desktop.
+The difference will be that we are using the server OAuth Client configs.